 Business organisations - like the Afrikaans Handelsinstituut and SACOB - now claim that the policy of apartheid has made South Africa poorer than the country and its people could have been.
 Whether the system of racial oppression - in all its ramifications - was "dysfunctional" for capitalism (during say the 100 years from 1870 until 1970) is a very controversial matter.
 Any attempt to solve this conundrum, must also take into account the support which racist South Africa received from colonial powers - especially Great Britain - during that period.
 In doing this we can put forward a strong argument that "capitalism" and "apartheid" had been mutually supportive systems during that period.
 The racist system was until 1970 in all probability conducive for economic growth, but was nonetheless a morally despicable system.
 During the crisis years of the racist system (1974 - 1990) - i.e. during the Struggle against it and the NP government's and business' relentless Resistance against the Struggle - almost irreparable harm was done to the economy and to the people of South Africa.
-That was the unfortunate price that the new-found "rationality" in the NP.
-The Financial Mail even awarded PW Botha its "Man of the Year" accolade in November 1979.
+That was the unfortunate price that we had to pay to get rid of the immoral system - given the short-sightedness of the securocratic state and its business partners.
+It is rather ironic that the Struggle and the Resistance against it destroyed a large part of the wealth "produced" by racial capitalism!